nuxeo-sandbox/nuxeo-labs-knowledge-enrichment-connector/README.md

 You can add the `-DskipDocker` flag to skip building with Docker.

-Also you can use the `-DskipTests` flag
+Also you can use the `-DskipTests` flag.

+> [!NOTE]
+> The Marketplace Package ID is `nuxeo-labs-knowledge-enrichment-connector`, not `nuxeo-hyland-knowledge-enrichment-connector`

 ### How to UnitTest